DataONEorg/dataone-web/content/people/file-5.md

 ---
-avatar: "/uploads/KristinVanderbilt.png"
+avatar: "/uploads/ColinSmith.png"
-fullname: Kristin Vanderbilt
+fullname: Colin Smith
-firstname: Kristin
+firstname: Colin
-role: Information Manager
+role: Research Assistant
 organization: Environmental Data Initiative
 d1_role: ''
-shortbio: Kristin Vanderbilt supports the Data Management as a Service activity.
-Kristin splits her time between the EDI and as an Information Manager of the Florida Coastal Everglades LTER site.
-She is based at the University of New Mexico.
-longbio: Kristin Vanderbilt supports the Data Management as a Service activity.
-Kristin splits her time between the EDI and as an Information Manager of the Florida Coastal Everglades LTER site.
-She is based at the University of New Mexico.
+shortbio: "[Colin](http://colin-a-smith.squarespace.com/) is a part of EDI’s data curation team and works with data providers to clean, document, and submit their data to the EDI repository.
+He also works with the EDI community to develop data management software tools and helps run workshops and training events.
+Colin works through the University of Wisconsin-Madison and lives in Berkeley CA."
+longbio: "[Colin](http://colin-a-smith.squarespace.com/) is a part of EDI’s data curation team and works with data providers to clean, document, and submit their data to the EDI repository.
+He also works with the EDI community to develop data management software tools and helps run workshops and training events.
+Colin works through the University of Wisconsin-Madison and lives in Berkeley CA."
-email: krvander@fiu.edu
+email: colin.smith@wisc.edu
 title: ''
-draft: true

 ---